 by Paul Tautges | August 14, 2012 9:48 am

-[Today’s post was originally written for the Biblical Counseling Coalition website and appears here.]
+[Today’s post was originally written for the Biblical Counseling Coalition website.]

 According to Proverbs 27:17, “Iron sharpens iron, so one man sharpens another.”
 Because healthy, balanced, and biblical growth as Christians takes place when we are an active part of the community of believers, the local church, our particular assembly began a men’s small group strategy for discipleship about 15 years ago.
 One of our first studies was Kent Hughes’ Disciplines of a Godly Man, in which he writes with spot-on accuracy, “Christianity is a relationship with God and His people.
 God’s truth is most effectively learned and lived in relationships.”